arkency/posts/posts/2016-05-21-one-more-step-to-ddd-in-a-legacy-app.md

 1. I've checked if the change made to `available_vat_rates` will be represented properly in the financial reports.
 2. I've checked how many products were having old VAT rates set.
-3. I've introduced new domain events called `OrganizationFacts::VatRatedAdded` and `OrganizationFacts::VatRateRemoved` which are published to the `Organization$organization_id` stream.
+3. I've introduced new domain events called `Organization::VatRatedAdded` and `Organization::VatRateRemoved` which are published to the `Organization$organization_id` stream.
 4. I've run a migration, which was adding new VAT rates (10% & 15%) and publishing sufficient domain facts — let's call it **step 1**.
 5. I've performed an upgrade of the VAT rates on the products which required it - **step 2**.
 6. I've run a migration, which has removed old VAT rates (5% & 12%) and published domain facts - **step 3**.